Landlord Essentials for Renting in Portland Oregon

 • You terminate a lease without cause.

-• You issue a rent increase of more than 10% within a 12-month period, and the tenant chooses to leave.
+• You raise rent more than 10% in a year and the tenant chooses to move out.

 Screening Tenants

-• Setting income requirements (typically no more than 2x to 2.5x the rent).
+• Set income requirements that are realistic—typically 2x to 2.5x the rent—and applied consistently.

 Maintaining the Property

-As a landlord, you’re responsible for keeping the property safe and habitable.
-This includes addressing repairs promptly and ensuring things like plumbing, electrical, and heating systems are in good working order.
+As a landlord, you’re responsible for providing safe, habitable housing.
+That includes addressing repairs promptly and keeping electrical, plumbing, and heating systems in working order.

 Taxes and Permits